LeondeHaas/BlackjackProject/README.md

 # Blackjack Project

-Hello and welcome to my C# Blackjack program.
+Hello! and welcome to my C# Blackjack program.